Chris Beckford-Tseu: NHL

-Beckford-Tseu played in his first NHL game on February 21, 2008 against the Los Angeles Kings.
+Beckford-Tseu played in his only NHL game on February 21, 2008 against the Los Angeles Kings.
 In that game, he saved 8 shots out of 9.

 The Panthers signed him as a free agent on July 3, 2008.

 Beckford-Tseu played for the Worcester IceCats, Alaska Aces, Peoria Rivermen, and Rochester Americans.

 Post career

-Beckford-Tseu is currently the Goaltender Coach for Toronto Metropolitan University) men's hockey team, the TMU Bold.
+Beckford-Tseu is currently the Goaltender Coach for Toronto Metropolitan University men's hockey team, the TMU Bold.
 As well, he also started a program called "Professional Goaltending Development" where he, and former AHL player Rob Gherson, train young goalies.

 Playing style

 Beckford-Tseu is a big goalie who generally covers a lot of net.
 Despite that size, he tends not to challenge the shooters.
 He also has good reflexes.